SenseStageTeam/sensestage_documentation/_minibee/contributing-to-sense-stage.md

         - commit it and push it to your clone
         - create a pull request

-For us, it is the most convenient if a contribution is supplied via git, as it will be the least work for us to keep files in sync.
+For us, it is the most convenient if a contribution is supplied via `git`, as it will be the least work for us to keep files in sync.
 But if you are not familiar with `git` we more than welcome contributions via the forum or mail.

 # Hardware {#hardware}